|Maps:||LPI Jamison 8930-2N 1:25000|

 After the Golden Stairs, this is probably the most used pass off Narrow Neck.
 It enables a descent of about 8m down a steep rock corner.
 A length of cord may be useful to lower packs.

 From the end of the fire trail at Clear Hill, pick up the track that starts on the right.
 This descends a cleft with a metal ladder (this is not Tarros Ladder) and a series of ledges, and passes a camp cave, before reaching a flat rock platform.
 A couple of spikes can be seen on your right.
-This is Taros Ladder (which descend the original Duncans Pass).
+This is Tarros Ladder (which is part of the original Duncans Pass).
 It is relatively straightforward except for the very bottom, which is a bit tricky for short people.

 There is an alternative route known as the Wallaby Track (marked incorrectly as Duncans Pass on the map) which heads around the nose to the left from the top of Tarros Ladder, and descends a gully.
 Traverse back right under the cliffs to the nose to rejoin the usual route.
 This does not involve climbing.